joklek/BeerOverflowWindowsApp/README.md

 - Place sorting by distance, rating, name.
 - Two UI components for bar rating.
 Currently using one.
 - Moderately cute UI.
+- Use databases.
+- Show map.

 _ _ _
 ## To Be Done
 - Show bars on the map.
-- Migrate to using databases.
 - Beer amount recognition from camera input.
 - BeerOverflow as a service.
 - ???